CartoDB/training/_posts/2016-05-25-siglibre10-workshop.md

 In order to add legends with CartoDB.js you would need to define the elemenets and colors of the legend with HTML, then you could use the legend classes of CartoDB.js to create the legends.

-There is two kind of legend classes:
+There are two kind of legend classes:

 First, `cartodb-legend choropleth`, applied in Choropleth maps: